Pelvic Dry Needling Course Information

-The purpose of Neurological Dry Needling for Pelvic Pain and Dysfunction course is to obtain knowledge and clinical skills necessary to diagnose and treat soft tissue pelvic pain and dysfunction.
+The purpose of the Advanced Clinical Integration of the Pelvis, Lumbar, Hips, & Abdomen course is to obtain knowledge and clinical skills necessary to diagnose and treat soft tissue pelvic pain and dysfunction.
 This 16-hour applied-learning course combines interactive lectures and practical hands-on labs.
 Students participate in several practical sessions, which are intended to provide feedback to students regarding their comprehension of key concepts and techniques.
 These practical lab sessions enable students to critically self-evaluate if additional instruction or self- study is needed for clinical practice.

 This advanced level course is intended for clinicians with prior dry needling training and experience.
 It is not a pre-requisite to have attended the IDN Foundation course prior to attending this course; the clinician can have obtained dry needling training from a different educational provider.